-Some of the most famous mugshots include wild ones like Nick Nolte and Mel Gibson or the FBI most wanted.
-But as connoisseurs of mugshots, we have carefully researched the best celebrity mug shots published since the 1930’s – including rarely seen gems.
+Some of the most famous mugshots include wild ones like Nick Nolte or FBI most wanted.
+But as connoisseurs of mugshots, we have carefully researched the best celebrity mug shots ever published – including public mugshots, actors and rarely seen gems.

 Look Who Got Busted: Hot Mugshots Gallery

 As Jeremy Meeks has shown, sometimes hot mugshots go viral and lead to lucrative modeling careers.
-Look who got busted in this gallery of the most beautiful female and male criminal mugshots, celebrities, models and old famous mobsters viral on Twitter, Instagram, Reddit, Tumblr and Pinterest including Al Capone and Pablo Escobar.
+Look who got busted in this gallery of the most beautiful female and male criminal arrests mugshots online, celebrities, models and old famous mobsters viral on Twitter, Instagram, Reddit, Tumblr and Pinterest including Pablo Escobar.
+Bad mugshots never looked so good!

 1. Bill Gates, 1977

 Bill Gates famous mugshot was taken in Albuquerque, New Mexico in 1977 for driving without a license and running a stop sign.
 A year later, Gates moved his startup company Microsoft to Seattle and he famously received 3 speeding tickets in his Porsche 911 driving to Washington state.